mbredikhin/pn-ts/README.md

 ## Usage

-pn is quite simple to use.
+pn-ts is quite simple to use.
 Here are some examples:

 ```typescript
 import { match, predicate } from 'pn';